Odd edge-colorings of subdivisions of odd graphs: Subdivisions of odd graphs

 The importance of transforming $G$ into the pair $G',G''$ and vice versa comes from the following.

-\begin{proposition} Let $G$ be a graph that is obtained from a $2$-connected bipartite odd graph by a single edge subdivision, and let $[X,\bar{X}]$ be a nontrivial $2$-cut in $G$ such that the unique $2$-vertex is in $X$.
+\begin{proposition} Let $G$ be a $2$-connected loopless graph that is obtained from an odd graph by a single edge subdivision, and let $\partial(X)$ be a nontrivial $2$-edge cut in $G$ such that the unique $2$-vertex is in $X$.
 With $G',G''$ as described above, the following equivalence holds:

 \end{proposition} \begin{proof} Assuming $\chi'_o(G)=4$, we argue by contradiction that $\chi'_o(G')=\chi'_o(G'')=4$.
 In view of Proposition~\ref{4-edge-colorability}, more than four colors are never required.
 Let $e\in E(G')\backslash E(G)$.
 Suppose $\chi'_o(G')\leq3$ and consider an odd $3$-edge-coloring $\varphi$ of $G'$.
 Extend the restriction $\varphi_{|E(G[X])}$ to $E(G)$ by using the color $\varphi(e)$ for $E(G)\backslash E(G[X])$.
 This gives an odd $3$-edge-coloring of $G$, a contradiction.